United States (Cambridge)

 “Because ageing happens gradually, older adults often have created a work-around to solve problems, in order to remain independent and accomplish the tasks they have always done – that means that in research, people don’t always report what is difficult or challenging.
-Using the suit in conjunction with other research, such as focus groups or walk-throughs with older adults, helps with this,” Samantha adds.
+Using the suit in conjunction with other research, such as focus groups or walk-throughs with older adults, helps with this,” the MIT AgeLab research specialist Samantha Brady tells us.
 “When we have the designers wearing the suit do walk-throughs with local older adults, we can compare the experiences and see if there are smaller changes that can be made from a design perspective that improve accessibility.”

 There are four AGNES suits currently in use – ‘she’ was originally developed by an occupational therapist and other researchers at the AgeLab.
 There is a lot of demand from people to rent or purchase the suit, but the AgeLab team want to use AGNES first and foremost as a research tool, and do public outreach and community programmes.
 “We’ve brought her to do training at an assisted living facility for employees and we’ve trained Harvard Medical School students who are interested in working with older adults – they understand the biology but the empathy experience is really eye-opening for them.”